priceallison/priceallison/README.md

 # Hi, I'm Ally  👋

 Welcome to my GitHub profile!
-I'm a passionate computer science student at Augusta University with a passion for learning and problem solving.
-Here's a little bit about me:
+I'm a computer science student at Augusta University with a passion for problem solving and continuous learning.

 ## 🚀 About Me
+- 💼 I intern with GA-AIM, where I engage with industry partners to help bridge the cybersecurity gap.
-- 📝 I’m currently learning Git, low level programming, and AI
+- 📝 I’m currently learning about software development, operating systems, and hardware/embedded systems.
-- 💻 I’m currently working with my peers on a sliding tile number puzzle project in C# and Assembly
+- ➕ I'm also studying for Security+ and working on some personal projects, including a vulnerability scanner.
 - 🌱 I love to learn and experience new things.
 When I'm not coding, you can usually find me outdoors 🌳
 - ⚡ Fun fact: I'm half German!